connorjohnson6/Capping_Ver.1/README.md

 # Capping_Ver.1

+# Capping_Ver.1

+This branch is not listed as a main production branch

+If you wish to see a production branch please go to:
+1. landing-server
+2. client-server

 Here is the page that I am creating for my client side of the our Carbon Emissions page.
 I can see that react would be the way to go for real time updates especially if we are making a site based off of users